 Now, however, international teams of researchers, with the backing in the United Kingdom of the Wellcome Trust and the British Heart Foundation, are just a few years away from making the polypill an accessible reality.

 Anthony Rodgers, co-director of the clinical trials unit at the University of Auckland, leader of the project, said it had been a struggle to get the polypill this far.
+“The chances of the mainstream pharmaceutical industry taking this on are slim.

 “We spent a few years around about 2000 to 2002 trying to persuade a number of companies to do this, but got nowhere.
 Basically, their whole business model is around people paying a few hundred pounds a year for the latest blockbuster drug.
 A pill with established medicines that halved cardiovascular risk and could be available for £20 a year could be seen as a threat.”